Resorts With Kids' Clubs in Australia

-Paradise Resort has it all – an ice-skating rink, waterpark and kids’ club and it’s just minutes walk from the centre of Surfer’s Paradise.
+Paradise Resort has it all – an ice-skating rink, waterpark and kids’ club and it’s just a minute's walk from the centre of Surfer’s Paradise!

-The whole family will love Z4K Water Park – a giant water playground, featuring a refreshing lagoon pool, large heated spa and a giant bucket that fills with 600 litres of water before emptying every few minutes over guests below in one enormous splash.
+The whole family will love Paradise Resort's Water Park – a giant water playground featuring a refreshing lagoon pool, large heated spa and a giant bucket that fills with 600 litres of water before emptying every few minutes over guests below in one enormous splash.

 Little swimmers have their own smaller version including a slippery slide, water cannons and giant tipping water bucket.
 There’s also a paddling area especially for them with a gently sloping beach entry.

 There is also a fully equipped playground and rock-climbing area.

 Daydream Island is a luxurious resort located in the centre of Queensland’s Great Barrier Reef.
 The Daydream Island Kids Club offers excellent childcare for children aged from six weeks to 12 years.
 There are two different programs that cater for kids from 0-5 years and 6-12 years.
 Supervised activities include arts and crafts, treasure hunts, fish feeding, basketball, coconut bowls, tennis, nature walks, mini-golf, group games and much more!